Climate Jargon

 About

-Answering “What does that mean?” in clear, simple language.
+Answering “What does that mean?” in clear, simple English.

 Designed for American readers.